andrewwhitehouse/andrewwhitehouse.github.io/_posts/2018-06-20-apps-for-good-awards-2018.md

 # Apps for Good Awards 2018

 Tonight I went to the Apps for Good awards.
-[Apps for Good](https://www.appsforgood.org/) is a free programme which involves [courses](https://www.appsforgood.org/public/teach-apps-for-good) that schools can include in their curriculum covering app development, Internet of Things and, next year, machine learning.
+[Apps for Good](https://www.appsforgood.org/) is a free programme which provides [courses](https://www.appsforgood.org/public/teach-apps-for-good) that schools can include in their curriculum covering app development, Internet of Things and, next year, machine learning.
+These programme also has a network of experts who can share their expertise with the children through Skype calls, and help develop the ideas.

 ![Apps for Good joint MD's]({{site.url}}/assets/apps-for-good-joint-mds.png)